idlesauce/ps4-eboot-dlc-patcher/README.md

 # ps4-5-eboot-dlc-patcher

 Patches `sceAppContentGetAddcontInfoList`, `sceAppContentAddcontMount` and `sceAppContentAddcontUnmount` calls in the eboot to load dlcs from the same pkg.
+This is made for ps4 fpkgs, running on ps5, where dlc fpkgs dont work, although i guess it might also be useful for games where the main game is unlocked with dlcs so it can all be in one pkg (like some telltale games).

 This is a quick and dirty script and its also not the best way to achieve this, since it needs strings (of a certains minimum length) that are not important, which means its possible some games wont work with this.
 If i have time i might update this with a better method.